Classic Sugar Cookies (5 Vintage Recipes)

 Cream sugar and shortening.
 Beat in eggs and milk.

-Place 1 teaspoon preserves on one cookie, top with another, seal edges.
+Place 1 teaspoon strawberry preserves on one round, top with another round, and seal the edges well.

 Bake 10–20 minutes until very light tan.